playfulprogramming/playfulprogramming/content/crutchcorn/collections/humanizing-engineering/posts/trauma-and-tech/index.md

 The 20x figure in particular resonates a warning sound in my mind; While my résumé is past the point where my education is a mitigating factor in hiring, my mental health is an ongoing concern.

 A little over a year ago, for example, I found myself on the absolute limits of what my support system could handle.
-I found myself in a psychosis episode where I felt needles embedded in the back of my head and was innately compelled to cut them out with a knife — despite better logical judgement.
+These events occur extremely rarely these days — maybe but once in many years — medication has helped me find intense stability compared to my youth.
+That said, I found myself in a psychosis episode where I felt needles embedded in the back of my head and was innately compelled to cut them out with a knife — despite better logical judgement.

 Understandably, I found myself questioning whether or not I needed to re-enter the psychiatric ward for the second time in my life.
 Fortunately, the episode only lasted a day and never returned - but had it returned — even for a short while after that first day — I would have needed to abruptly leave my social and work obligations for a week at minimum.